The Divergence Index: A Decomposable Measure of Segregation and Inequality: Comparing the Divergence Index and Information Theory Index

+In this section, I decompose racial residential segregation and relative homogeneity in the Detroit, MI, metropolitan area using the Divergence Index and Information Theory Index.
+I provide this comparison because previous studies have used the Information Theory Index as the best alternative to the Dissimilarity Index for decomposing segregation within and between communities, municipalities, or school districts \citep{Bischoff:2008bw, Farrell:2008hh, Fischer:2008kx, Fischer:2004tk, Parisi:2011wk, Fowler:2016bk, Fiel:2013ja, Owens2019bi, Owens2023lb, Lichter:2015gz} and commonly interpret the Information Theory Index as a measure of segregation.
+The analysis demonstrates key differences in the calculation and interpretation of decomposition results for the Divergence Index and Information Theory Index, including the weighting of the within-subarea values and the calculation of local values in the between-subareas component.
+This section focuses on the mechanics of the indexes, using Detroit as an example, whereas the following section has an empirical focus --- describing changes over time in segregation and diversity in the 100 largest U.S. metros.\footnote{All analysis were conducted using R software \citep{RCoreTeam2023le}.}

-To better understand the regional dynamics of segregation, I decompose overall segregation in the metro area into the segregation occurring between Detroit and the suburbs, and the segregation occurring among the tracts within each these subareas.\footnote{Note that it is not possible to use the Dissimilarity Index for this decomposition because it is not additively decomposable.} The between-subarea component of segregation measures how surprising the racial composition of each subarea is given the metro area's overall racial composition.
-The within-subarea component of segregation measures how surprising the racial composition of tracts within each subarea is given the subarea's overall racial composition.
+The Detroit metropolitan area is commonly cited as one of the most racially segregated places in the U.S. A large majority of the city's residents are Black, while the surrounding area's population is predominantly White.\footnote{Using the U.S. Census Bureau's categories of race and ethnicity, I define two mutually exclusive ethnoracial groups for this analysis: non-Hispanic Black (``Black'') and non-Hispanic White (``White'').} To better understand the regional dynamics of segregation, I measure Black-White segregation in the Detroit metro area with the Divergence Index using population data from the 2010 decennial census aggregated at the level of census tracts\footnote{Census tracts are geographic units defined by the Census Bureau.
+They have an average population of 4,000 individuals and are intended to approximate neighborhoods.
+Most studies of residential segregation use census tract data.
+In cases where a tract is bisected by the city boundary, I create separate population counts for the city and suburban portions of the tract by aggregating census block-level data.} \citep{CensusSummary:bZv73ozJ}.
+I then decompose overall segregation in the Detroit metro area into the segregation occurring between the city of Detroit and the remainder of the metro area (the ``suburbs''), and the segregation occurring among the tracts within each these subareas.
+The between-subarea component of segregation measures how surprising the racial composition of each subarea is given the metro area's overall racial composition.
+The within-subarea component of segregation measures how surprising the racial composition of tracts within each subarea is given each subarea's overall racial composition.
 Total segregation for the metro area is the sum of the between-subarea segregation and the average within-subarea segregation.
-The total is equal to measuring segregation for all tracts in the metro area.
-In the same fashion, I decompose relative homogeneity into between- and within-subarea components with the Information Theory Index.
+The total is equal to measuring the segregation of all tracts in the metro area.\footnote{Note that it is not possible to use the Dissimilarity Index for this decomposition because it is not additively decomposable.} In the same fashion, I decompose relative homogeneity into between- and within-subarea components with the Information Theory Index.